ryanr003/ryanr003/README.md

 # 💫 About Me:
 I am a recent alumnus of Iowa State University, obtaining dual degrees in Data Science and Computer Science with a Minor in Statistics.
-I have extensive experience working in the tech industry, utilizing effective communication in a fast-paced environment.
+I have valuable experience working in the tech industry, utilizing effective communication in a team environment.
 I am often described as dependable, strategic, and willing to learn.
 While at Iowa State, I developed skills in Computer Science, Statistics, and Math to pursue a future career in Data Analytics, Software Engineering, or IT-related positions.

 ## 🌐 Socials: